This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

-Some parents who have difficulties with conceiving a child on their own turn to infertility drugs to help them out.
-While many parents have had healthy babies with the assistance of infertility treatments, studies confirm that the risk of having an infant with cerebral palsy is heightened.
+Some couples who have difficulties conceiving a child turn to infertility drugs.
+While many parents have had healthy babies with the assistance of infertility treatments, studies confirm they increase the risk of having an infant with cerebral palsy.

 Study on Infertility Drugs and Cerebral Palsy

 According to a Danish study published in the Human Reproduction journal, research on close to 590,000 children in Denmark between 1995-and 2003 showed that infants conceived via infertility treatment were twice as likely to develop cerebral palsy.

 The study, led by Dr. Dorte Hvidtjorn of Denmark’s University of Aarhus, included 33,139 children conceived through in-vitro fertilization (IVF) and various types of infertility drugs.